-If your company is at a crossroads, strategic debt elimination may be able to provide you with far more relief.
-This is because you’re actually eliminating 70-95% of the debt.
+If your company is at a crossroads, strategic debt resolution may be able to provide you with far more relief.
+This is because you’re fully resolving 70-95% of the debt.

 To summarize, the advantages of a debt workout and corporate reorganization are that it:

 - Immediately protects your cash flow from creditor payments

 - Releases your personal guaranties, liens and confessions of judgment (both personal and business)

 - Protects your customers from creditor attacks (UCC letters)